Stade Vélodrome: 1998 FIFA World Cup

-2007 Rugby World Cup matches
+2007 Rugby World Cup

-The Vélodrome hosted 6 games of the 2007 Rugby World Cup which was hosted by France including two quarter-final games.
+The Vélodrome hosted six games of the 2007 Rugby World Cup, including two quarter-final games.

-UEFA Euro 2016 matches
+UEFA Euro 2016

 The Vélodrome hosted six games at UEFA Euro 2016, including a semi-final.
 In 2016, the stadium became the first in Europe to have hosted three European Championship semi-finals after France's previous hosting of the tournament in 1960 and 1984.